chinjieh/mugenplcfg/README.txt

-The test application for mugenplcfg requires the Python Package 'mock' (website: https://mock.readthedocs.org/en/latest/ ) Install it via the command:
+The test application for mugenplcfg requires the Python Package 'mock' (website: https://mock.readthedocs.org/en/latest/ ) Install it with the command:

 	$ sudo pip install mock